 - Prisons Are Gymnasiums: Taken to a ridiculous extreme with the future Bill and Ted in prison, who are built like tanks.

 - Real Time: From the moment Bill and Ted are told of the deadline, the film more or less proceeds in real time, with occasional check ins to see how much time is left.

 - Reimagining the Artifact: The idea of a song so great that it united the entire world in peace was inherently absurd from the very start, not to mention that no on-screen depiction could do it justice.
 This movie reveals that it was not about the song itself, but the circumstances allowing everyone on Earth across all time to be able to play it.

 - Running Gag: The killer robot's repeated assertions that his name is Dennis Caleb McCoy.
 Also, several people express surprise that a robot went to Hell.

-- The film also continues the series Running Gag of Missy marrying a family member of Bill or Ted - this time, it's Ted's brother, Deacon.
+- The film also continues the series Running Gag of Missy marrying a family member of Bill or Ted— this time, it's Ted's brother, Deacon.

 - Samus Is a Girl: Retroactive example.
-At the end of Bogus Journey, we're led to believe the pair had sons when they introduce them to the audience of the stadium.
-This film reveals they were actually their daughters.
+At the end of Bogus Journey, we're led to believe that the pair had sons when they introduce them to the audience of the stadium.
+This film reveals that they were actually their daughters.

 - San Dimas Time: As expected from the trope naming series, it's in the very premise of the movie.
-Bill and Ted are told they have to write their world-changing song in the next 78 minutes or all of time and reality will unravel.
+Bill and Ted are told that they have to write their world-changing song in the next 78 minutes or all of time and reality will unravel.
 Kelly gives the two Rufus' old watch so they can see how long they have left.

 - Self-Plagiarism: Ted proposes that he and Bill go to a future point in time after they wrote the song that will unite the world and save themselves the trouble of writing it in the present.Ted: Why can't we just go to the future and when we have written it?